-- All children and vulnerable adults have the right to be protected from maltreatment. - The College can work to help prevent the impairment of children's health or development. - Trauma informed practice should be embedded into everyone's professional practice at the College. - Student support should match their individual needs, including those who may have experienced adverse childhood experiences and abuse. - Students feel safe in College environment and they receive safe and effective care.
+- All children and vulnerable adults have the right to be protected from maltreatment inside and outside of the home, including online. - The College can work to help prevent the impairment of children's health or development. - Provide help and support to meet the needs of children as soon as problems emerg - Provide help and support to meet the needs of children as soon as problems emerge - Trauma informed practice should be embedded into everyone's professional practice at the College. - Student support should match their individual needs, including those who may have experienced adverse childhood experiences and abuse. - Students feel safe in college environment and they receive safe and effective care.